-Before a judgement for a debt can be obtained, there are pre-action protocols to follow.
-The principal aim of a pre-action protocol is to resolve the matter without court intervention but also provide notice of intended action should the debtor fail to comply.
+Before a claim for a debt can be made in the County Court, there are pre-action protocols to follow.
+These are the steps a creditor should take before issuing a claim against the debtor.
+The principal aim of a pre-action protocol is to resolve the matter without Court intervention but also provide notice of intended action should the debtor fail to comply.

 To use the money claim procedure the debt must be less than £100,000 (excluding interest or costs claimed) and the only remedy claimed is money.
 If you are seeking for remedies which is not limited to claiming for money there are alternative procedures that may be used.